 When speaking of obligation, people say, “My duty calls me.”
 The metaphor is clear: a duty calls.
-It is far removed and needs to call man since he may not hear.
-For man to hear, he must come closer.
-But he may decide to keep his distance, living his life free of duty.
+It is far removed and needs to call us, since we may not hear.
+For us to hear, we must come closer.
+But we may decide to keep our distance, living our lives free of duty.

 This is not the case in the Hebrew language, which expresses the concept of obligation very differently.
-In its world view, duty has arms that embrace man and will not let him go.
+In its world view, duty has arms that embrace us and will not let us go.
 The Mishna often uses an illuminating expression.
-When describing a man who has not yet done his duty, it states: Lo yatza yedei chovato, “He has not yet left the hands of his obligation.”
-In Judaism, man’s duties are not long distance calls.
-Rather, they hold man in their grasp, and only when he has lived up to his duty can he claim to be free.
-It is the refusal to do one’s duty that casts man into confinement.
+When describing one who has not yet done his duty, it uses the phrase: Lo yatza yedei chovato, “He has not yet left the hands of his obligation.”
+In Judaism, our duties are not “long distance calls”.
+Rather, they hold us in their grasp, and only when we have lived up to our duty can we claim to be free.
+It is the refusal to do one’s duty that casts us into confinement.

 Judaism is the art of making a problem out of every solution.
 It correctly believes that what is taken for granted is boring; it does not get our attention and therefore has no significance.
 Only when we see something as a challenge and give it thought do we come alive.
 A sense of duty reflects awareness that the trivial is critical.
 There is no growth except in the fulfillment of one’s duty.
-Without it, man does not live fully; he merely exists but does not experience the seasons in his soul.
+Without it, we do not live fully; we merely exist without experiencing the seasons in our souls.

-Surely man must hear the music of his obligation and realize the privilege of being charged with a sense of duty.
-He must simultaneously be aware that by containing himself he proves to be not the victim of his own desires but the master who rises above his limitations.
-He needs to know what he is free from, to daily experience this freedom and, above all, to know how to use it.
+Surely we must hear the music of our obligations and realize the privilege of being charged with a sense of duty.
+We must simultaneously be aware that by restraining ourselves, we prove that we are not hostage to our own desires, but the master who rises above our limitations.
+We need to know what we are free from, to daily experience this freedom and, above all, to know how to use it.